aseprite/api/api/layer.md

 ## Layer.isBackground

 Gets whether or not a layer is a background.
+Returns `false` if the layer is a [group](#layerisgroup).
 The opposite of the property [Layer.isTransparent](#layeristransparent).
 Background layers do not contain images which support transparency.

 For context, see the general documentation on [layers](https://www.aseprite.org/docs/layers).

 ## Layer.isCollapsed

 Gets or sets whether or not a [group](#layerisgroup) layer is collapsed, i.e., whether its child layers are hidden in the timeline.
+Returns `false` if the layer is not a group.
 The opposite of the property [Layer.isExpanded](#layerisexpanded).

 The getter describes only the group layer's local collapse, not whether any hierarchy that contains it is collapsed.
 See [Layer.isVisible](#layerisvisible) for an example snippet using a similar property.

 ## Layer.isContinuous

 Gets or sets whether a layer biases toward linked [cels](cel.md#cel) when a new cel is created in the timeline.
+Returns `false` if the layer is a [group](#layerisgroup).

 For context, see the general documentation on [continuous layers](https://www.aseprite.org/docs/continuous-layers/).